Nasrin-Rahimi/DataStructure-and-Algorithm/Array/array-definition.md

 Don't want to specify the size of your array ahead of time?
 One option: use a dynamic array.

 Want to look up items by something other than an index?
 Use a dictionary.

-Two-pointer Technique - Scenario I:
-We solve some problems by iterating the array.
-Typically, we only use one pointer starting from the first element and ending at the last one to do iteration.
-However, sometimes, we might need to use two pointers at the same time to do the iteration.
-For example for Reverse the elements in an array.

-The idea is to swap the first element with the end, advance to the next element and swapping repeatedly until it reaches the middle position.

-We can use two pointers at the same time to do the iteration: one starts from the first element and another starts from the last element.
-Continue swapping the elements until the two pointers meet each other.

-To summarize, one of the typical scenarios to use two-pointer technique is that you want to

-Iterate the array from two ends to the middle.

-So you can use the two-pointer technique:

-One pointer starts from the beginning while the other pointer starts from the end.

-And it is worth noting that this technique is often used in a sorted array.

 *****************************